-Hiking in the Catskills is like taking a walk in your backyard and then discovering there’s a 3,200-ft mountain, on top of which lies a view of other unknown mountains, fit with wide valleys and small rocky streams.
-Everything’s green and brown; trees grow everywhere except the slim bald tops of some mountains where, on a sunny day, you can see all the way across the Hudson to the Berkshires.
-These trips take place in a large state park of over 229,000 acres created in 1885.
-It has steep sided valleys, rocky ravines, lakes and dense forests.
+Hiking in the Catskills is an adventure climbing up mountains to incredible vistas, and down into lush green valleys.
+Some peaks reach 3,200 ft!
+Trees grow everywhere except the slim bald tops of some mountains where, on a sunny day, you can see all the way across the Hudson to the Berkshires.
+These trips take place in a large state park of over 229,000 acres established in 1885.
+It has steep sided valleys, rocky ravines, and dense forests.
 It is approximately 90 miles north of New York City and because of this proximity it has a rich history of legends, the most famous perhaps being Rip Van Winkle.

-Trips in the Catskills are generally moderate to rugged.
+Trips in the Catskills are generally moderate to strenuous.
+Students can expect large daily changes in elevation, which means plenty of scenic outlooks!
 For more information on the Catskills, please visit the Catskill Mountain Club website.